ajmaurais/peptide_analyzer/README.md

 # peptide_analyzer
 An example project to teach common proteomics data analysis tasks.

-The finished proigram reads a `tsv` file containing UniProt IDs, and peptide sequences and outputs a file with, the peptide formula, mass, modified residue numbers, and protein GO function, and subcelluar location.
+The finished program reads a `tsv` file containing UniProt IDs, and peptide sequences and outputs a file with, the peptide formula, mass, modified residue numbers, and protein GO function, and subcellular location.

 __Input__